 When J.K.
-Rowling announced the world-wide release of the eight story in her magic saga, fans were electrified.
-There had not been a Harry Potter story for 9 years, and since the ending was left fairly closed in Deathly Hallows, people started to wonder what could possibly be the next step in the story of The Boy Who Lived.
-However, there was a twist: this new adventure was to be a stage-play, therefore the printed release of the narrative would be the script for said play, and I think that went over many people's heads.
+Rowling announced the worldwide release of the eighth story in her magic saga, fans were electrified.
+There had not been a Harry Potter story for nine years, and since the ending was left fairly closed in Deathly Hallows, people started to wonder what could possibly be the next step in the story of The Boy Who Lived.
+However, there was a twist: this new adventure was to be a stage-play, therefore the printed release of the narrative would be the script for a said play, and I think that went over many people's heads.
 Not because they weren't aware of it but because they didn't realise that writing and reading a script is not the same as simply taking the descriptions out of a novel and adding stage directions between the dialogue.

 So they assumed it would read and feel like any other Harry Potter story, and what they got took their expectations by surprise.
 Not that I think that some more critical fans only didn't like the book because it's a script, I do think this story disappoints on many points that have nothing to do with the fact that it's written in script form, but I think that whatever problems the story had, might have been magnified by the fact that anyone that did not see the play, only had dialogue and stage directions to go by, myself included.

-So, as you can conclude, I haven't seen the play, nor do I think I'll see it in the coming future, since it's quite unavailable where I'm at.
+So, as you can conclude, I haven't seen the play, nor do I think I'll see it in the coming future since it's quite unavailable where I'm at.
 Therefore, my analysis will be strictly of the story, pacing and characters.
-And, like I said before, I'll take this story for the way it's written, that is, I'll remember that it's a script and not a novelisation, which will be important when I talk about the book's pacing.
+And, as I said before, I'll take this story for the way it's written, that is, I'll remember that it's a script and not a novelisation, which will be important when I talk about the book's pacing.

-Keep in mind this review will contain full on SPOILERS for the entire story, so if you have not read the book until now, first, this is your warning, and second, it takes like one day to read, two if you're taking it slow, so give it a quick read and then come back.
+Keep in mind this review will contain full-on SPOILERS for the entire story, so if you have not read the book until now, first, this is your warning, and second, it takes like one day to read, two if you're taking it slow, so give it a quick read and then come back.

 Starting with the story, a brief synopsis will tell you that the story revolves around Albus Potter and Scorpius Malfoy, as they go through their years at Hogwarts as best friends, and the struggles in their relations with themselves, the students around them, and more importantly, their respective fathers.